Critical Path is Australia’s leading centre for choreographic enquiry, research and development.

 Seeding new work and presentations.

-Our 2021-24 vision is concentration upon four curatorial Under a Southern Sky ‘constellations’:
+Our 2021-24 vision is concentrated upon four curatorial Under a Southern Sky ‘constellations’:

-Indigenous dance as a continuous contemporary practice; supporting Indigenous artists to flourish and the broader sector to learns from the world’s longest continuous living culture
+Indigenous dance as a continuous contemporary practice.
+Making space for First Nations artists to flourish and to take the lead.
+Ensuring our sector values the world’s longest continuous living culture.
+Working with First Nations protocols and dramaturgies.

-Forging stronger more nuanced relationships with partners across Asia-Pacific region, focus artist-led and practice developments
+Forging stronger more nuanced relationships with partners across Asia-Pacific region.
+A focus on artist-led collaborations, exchanges and practice developments.
+Supporting longer-term connections and the building of co-operation.

 Regional and Remote

-Re-imagining metropolitan and regional artists and institutions collaborations, valuing and nurturing different modes of exchange
+Re-imagining metropolitan and regional artists and institutions collaborations, valuing and nurturing different modes of exchange.
+Regional to regional exchange, collaboration and contexts are prioritised.

 Digital AND Online

-Using the online/digital space as a place and/or tools for developing choreographic practice
+Using the online/digital space as a place and/or tools for developing choreographic practice.
+Digital methodologies, and technologies are tools for choreographic practice research and development.
+Digital ‘space’ supports this work.